halkyonio/tap/demo.md

 spring-tap-petclinic-00015-deployment-75575545fd-k4b27   Running     0          4h50m
 ```

-- Review some resources such as `ServiceBinding` and pod to verify if the postgresql user Secret has been mounted as a volume within the pod of the application
+- Review the content of the Pod's manifest to see if the secret has been well mounted as a volume, that the ENV VAR `SERVICE_BINDING_ROOT` is there and if the following mount `/bindings/db` exists.

 ```bash
 kubectl get pod -l "app=spring-tap-petclinic-00002" -n demo3 -o yaml | grep -A 4 volume